 Instance tags, which is preloaded with

-URL entries for the Arena PLM system.
-The section also accommodates the nomination of a particular Arena workspace that is available for an Arena user account.
+URL entries for the Arena or Winchill PLM system.
+In an Arena configuration, the section also accommodates the nomination of a particular Arena workspace that is available for an Arena user account.
 The optional Arena workspace ID is defined in the

 In the following